JohannesSanders/tutorial-gatsby-contentful/README.md

 ## Requirements

 To use this project you have to have a Contentful account.
-If you don't have one yet you can register at [www.contentful.com/sign-up](https://www.contentful.com/sign-up/).
+If you don't have one yet you can register at [Contentful](https://www.contentful.com/sign-up/).
+You can use the example project called "Blog".

 ## Getting started